Bibinbennyhex/DataDominion/scala_changes.md

 SPARK_PID=$!

-echo "Spark job submitted with PID: $SPARK_PID" echo "Logs will be written to: $LOG_FILE" echo "Errors will be written to: $ERR_FILE" echo "To monitor progress: tail -f $LOG_FILE" echo "To check process: ps -p $SPARK_PID"
+echo "Spark job submitted with PID: $SPARK_PID" echo "To monitor progress: tail -f $LOG_FILE" echo "To check process: ps -p $SPARK_PID"